vegaprotocol/documentation/docs/node-operators/how-to/rotate-vega-keys.md

 ### Send the Vega key rotation transaction to the network

-The pre-signed `ENCODED_TRANSACTION` can be sent to the network via the running Validator node using the following command:
+The pre-signed `ENCODED_TRANSACTION` can be sent to the network via the running validator node using the following command:

 ```
 vega wallet tx send ----node-address NODE_ADDRESS BASE64_TRANSACTION
 ```

-where `NODE_ADDRESS` is the address of the gRPC endpoint for the running Validator node.
+where `NODE_ADDRESS` is the address of the gRPC endpoint for the running validator node.
 This will stage the key rotation to take place at the previously chosen block height.

 This command will tell the network to stage the key rotation to occur at the `TARGET_HEIGHT` chosen earlier.

 ### Import and Load the Isolated Wallet

-The isolated wallet containing `NEW_VEGA_PUB_KEY` can be imported into the running Validator node using the following command
+The isolated wallet containing `NEW_VEGA_PUB_KEY` can be imported into the running validator node using the following command

 ```
 vega nodewallet import --wallet-path ISOLATED_WALLET_PATH -c vega --force